tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 To add more data to the the data set, I use augmentation techniques like random rotation, scaling, and translation.
 I tried 500 images per class, but it didn't seem enough.
 So I did 10 times more of the original number of images.

-Below is an example of an augmented image (right) compared to the grayscale one:
+Below is an example of an augmented image (right) compared to the grayscale one (left):

 ![Augmented Image](augment.png)